 Q: What regions can I migrate to using AWS Migration Hub?

-AWS Migration Hub helps you monitor the status of your migrations in all AWS regions, provided your migration tools are available in that region.
-The migration tools that integrate with Migration Hub (e.g., AWS Server Migration Service, AWS Database Migration Service) send migration status to the Migration Hub in US West (Oregon).
-There, the status is aggregated and visible in a single location.
+AWS Migration Hub helps you track the status of your migrations in all AWS commercial regions, provided your migration tools are available in that region.
+The migration tools that integrate with Migration Hub (e.g., CloudEndure, AWS Database Migration Service) send migration status to your selected Migration Hub home region.
+The Migration Hub home region is used to store your discovery and migration tracking data and is set prior to first use of the service.
+Migration status is aggregated from all destination regions and visible in the home region.
 Note that integrated tools will not send status unless you have authorized (i.e., connected) them on the Tools page of the Migration Hub console.

 Q: How is access granted to AWS Migration Hub?

 AWS Migration Hub requires an AWS Account role which will be automatically added the first time you access the console as an admin user.
 Integrated migration tools can be authorized on the Tools page of the Migration Hub console.
 Please see the Authentication and Access Control section of the AWS Migration Hub User Guide for more details.